1. About trazodone

 What if I take too much?

 The amount of trazodone that leads to an overdose varies from person to person.

-You have taken too much trazodone by accident and experience symptoms such as:
+You take too much trazodone and have symptoms including:

 - being sick